KrisDavie/DoorTracker/README.md

 * grpcio
 * TODO...

-In the meantime use the requirements from the Doors branch and add `Pillow`
+In the meantime use the requirements from the Doors branch and add `Pillow` and `grpcio`

 ## Known Issues
-* Currently there are no exceptions for dark rooms, these will be added
 * Lots of old code leftover from plando tool
 * Dropdowns won't be marked as lobbies, and links will be lost from them
-* There is no error checking in most of the code.
-If a device is not found when starting the tracker, auto-tracking won't work until reloading
-* Saving and loading is not tested (but _might_ work)
-* Sometimes the auto-tracking will stop working and you'll have to restart the tracker (losing all of the maps)
+* Sometimes the auto-tracking will stop working and you'll have to restart the tracker (losing all of the maps) - let me know if you come across this